Marlas Mystery – A Rarely Visited But Surprisingly Good Wreck At Racha Yai

 Unfortunately for these colourful little chaps, all of this activity has of course attracted predators who care not about dive site aesthetics and more about filling their belly.
 Small schools of large tuna circle above the wreck, a marauding pack of golden trevally hunt at the bow and some larger than usual brown marbled groupers hide underneath.
 We also occasionally get jenkins whip rays using the wreck for cover.

 It’s a bit of a given with any large structure at Racha Yai that there will be a giant moray hiding somewhere.
 True to form a large fanged mouth was gaping out of the middle section.

 Clean Water For Coral

 In theory, coral growth shouldn’t be as prolific at depth as it is in shallow water.
-So surprising to see but more coral growth on one concrete cube next to Marla’s Mystery than on the entire 300+ collection in the shallow areas of the dive site.
-We know water quality isn’t great close to the island so we can only assume the water further out is cleaner and promotes healthy coral growth.
+So surprising to see more coral growth on one concrete cube next to Marla’s Mystery than on the entire 300+ collection in the shallow areas of the dive site.
+We know water quality isn’t great close to the island.
+So we can only assume the water further out is cleaner and promotes healthy coral growth.

 How To Dive